-RSH 0-6-0ST Aberconway Mick Bayliss Wally West scratchbuilt locos 25th May 202026th May 2020 Aberconway, built from scratch with fully working inside motion, circa late 1990’s by Walter (Wally) West using wheels turned from good quality castings.
+RSH 0-6-0ST Aberconway Mick Bayliss Loco commissions, Wally West scratchbuilt locos 25th May 20205th January 2024 Aberconway, built from scratch with fully working inside motion, circa late 1990’s by Wally West using wheels turned from good quality castings.
 The split axles and insulated spacers between the frames allow power to be collected through the non-insulated wheels and the frames to the JH motor and a double reduction gear unit.
 All brake blocks are made from non conductive material to eliminate shorting across the brake rigging.
 All loco axles have sprung hornblocks.
 Superbly painted in fully lined green livery by Alan Brackenborough.
 The detail of the hand applied lining in particular should be admired.
 A superbly built and painted model in every respect.
 The full size locomotive, which Wally fired as a lad, was a Robert Stephenson & Hawthorns 0-6-0ST no. 6942 of 1938 and worked at Cadeby colliery near Doncaster.
 She was scrapped in late 1963.
 I have had the model working with my rake of 20 mineral wagons and brake van.
 She has a modest top speed which is perfect for the job and would certainly pull twice that load, quietly and with no fuss.